This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 In many cases, gardeners will slowly increase the angle of the panels being opened throughout the day until about midday, when they begin to close them again to help trap in solar heat to keep the plants warm with regulated temperatures during the evening.

-An open roof structure for the greenhouse also helps harden plants off more successfully because the plants are exposed to the elements rather than simulate outside conditions.
+An open roof structure for the greenhouse also helps harden plants off more successfully because the plants are exposed to the elements rather than simulate external conditions.
 The plants acclimate more readily to their new growing locations when transplanted.

 Preparations if You Have a Flat Roofed Greenhouse